sr99622/Cayenue/README.md

   sudo smbpasswd -a <username>
   ```

-  The system will prompt you to enter a password.
+  The system will prompt you to enter and verify a password.

 ---